If that were true, would you be okay with federal law enforcement, with the military on the streets?

 I don't know who they are.

-I would I would say, you know, I think dash cams are good.
+I would say, you know, I think dash cams are good.

-Uh they can protect you in an accident.
+They can protect you in an accident.

-They can even protect you from aggressive police who are over policing.
+They can even protect you from aggressive police who are over-policing.

-I've had that situation, not the accident, but the police.
+Not the accident, but the police.

-Uh I've been pulled over.
+I've been pulled over.

-And uh uh so he let me go.
+And so he let me go.

 Have a nice day, sir.